blackwell-systems/blackdot/docs/hooks.md

 }
 add-zsh-hook precmd _update_title

-# Complex hook (dotfiles system) - lives in separate file
+# Complex hook (blackdot system) - lives in separate file
 # ~/.config/blackdot/hooks/directory_change/10-project-env.zsh
 ```

 **Best practice:** Use native hooks for simple, fast operations that need to run on every prompt.
-Use dotfiles hooks for more complex, configurable behavior.
+Use blackdot hooks for more complex, configurable behavior.

 ### Performance Considerations